Learn more about how the Cal Poly Humboldt Library can help

 In addition the following resources can be used to identify and link to the fulltext of theses and dissertations in specific countries or geographic areas.

-If a thesis or dissertation is not available fulltext on the Internet the following choices are available to HSU students, faculty and staff.
+If a thesis or dissertation is not available fulltext on the Internet the following choices are available to Cal Poly Humboldt students, faculty and staff.